Az-Neter/AzNet-MASTER/ZEED/ClientApp.md

 Client app should allow backups and restoring .zeeds and firmware.

 Should also allow recovery of SD cards in case of user-tampering (remember, some parts of the .zeed should not be easily editable without risking corruption)

+Should run on MOST OSes VERY EASILY.
+ONE CLICK INSTALL.